Getting Started

 What makes Tritium special?

-Tritium is a fast and featureful word processor built for lawyers.
+Tritium is a fast and featureful drafting environment built for lawyers.
 It's designed to leverage modern hardware and avoid unnecessary features to maximize its speed.
 Unlike other word processors, Tritium displays its render speed in terms of frames per second (FPS).
 This means that you can always see how fast Tritium is running, and hold it accountable.
 Tritium aims for a steady 60 FPS so that it feels like an extension of your mind.
 Tritium is featureful because it comes packed with features that transactional lawyers need on a day-in, day-out basis like redlining and defined term resolution.
 It abandons the fiction of the single-document context and lets you work across your suite of documents from a single window.

 Where does Tritium store my documents?